postrv/autorust-docs/Writerside/topics/TuringPi-Rust-AI-Agent-Platform.md

 So too with code, we should seek to keep our code as lightweight and performant as possible, erring on the side of edge-first computing.

-To that end, we propose the following performance considerations:
+To that end, we propose the following performance considerations.
+We should:
-- We should take an edge-first approach, meaning the core system should be lightweight and performant enough to run on a TuringPi 7 x Raspberry Pi cluster board.
+- Take an edge-first approach, meaning the core system should be lightweight and performant enough to run on a TuringPi 7 x Raspberry Pi cluster board.
-- We should use Rust, which is fast and memory efficient.
+- Use Rust, which is the most powerful programming language for the task (drawing from Richard W. Hamming's "You and Your Research" talk).
-- We should use asynchronous programming, which is fast and memory efficient and in particular make use of `lazy_static` for efficient state management.
+- Use asynchronous programming, which is fast and memory efficient and in particular make use of `lazy_static` for efficient state management.
-- We should use K3's, which is fast and memory efficient.
+- Use K3's, which is a lightweight Kubernetes distribution designed for edge computing.
-- We should have a configurable concurrency level that is appropriate for the user's requirements and system resources but can be overridden by power users operating in their own environments.
+- Have a configurable concurrency level that is appropriate for the user's requirements and system resources but can be overridden by power users operating in their own environments.

 ## Scalability and Reliability